Eupatridae: Political history

 The political history of the Eupatridae is a gradual curtailment of privilege.
 They were at the height of their power in the period during the limitation of the monarchy.
 They alone held the two offices, those of polemarch and archon, which were instituted during the 8th century BC to restrict the powers of the kings.
-In 712 BC the office of the king was itself thrown open to all Eupatrids.
+In 712 BC, the office of the king was itself thrown open to all Eupatrids.
 Thus, they had the entire administration control and were the sole dispensers of justice in the state.
 At this later privilege, which perhaps formed the strongest bulwark of the authority of the Eupatridae, a severe blow was struck (c.
 621 BC) by the publication of a criminal code by Draco, which was followed by the more detailed and permanent code of Solon (c.
 594 BC), who further threw open the highest offices to any citizen possessed of a certain amount of landed property, thus putting the claims of the Eupatridae to political influence on a level with those of the wealthier citizens of all classes.
-The most highly coveted office at this time was not that of basileus, which, like that of the rex sacrorum in Rome, had been stripped of all save its religious authority, but that of the archon; soon after the legislation of Solon repeated struggles for this office between the Eupatridae and leading members of the other two classes resulted in a temporary change.
+The most highly coveted office at this time was not that of basileus, which, like that of the rex sacrorum in Rome, had been stripped of all save its religious authority, but that of the archon; soon after the legislation of Solon, repeated struggles for this office between the Eupatridae and leading members of the other two classes resulted in a temporary change.
 Ten archons were appointed, five of whom were to be Eupatridae, three Agroeci (i.e. Geomori), and two Demiurgi (Aristotle, Ath.
 Pol. xiii.2).
-This arrangement, though short-lived, is significant of the decay of the political influence of the Eupatridae, and it is not likely that they recovered, even in practice, any real control of the government.
+This arrangement, though short-lived, is evidence of the decay of the political influence of the Eupatridae, and it is not likely that they recovered, even in practice, any real control of the government.
 By the middle of the 6th century BC, the political influence of birth was at an end.